Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

+### Notify people of upcoming power off

 1. Notify users and operations staff about the upcoming full system power off.

-   The notification method will vary by system, but might be email, messaging applications, `/etc/motd` on UANs, `wall` commands on UANs, etc.
+   The notification method will vary by system, but might be email, messaging applications, `/etc/motd` on UANs, `wall` commands on UANs, and so on.

+### Prepare workload managers

 1. Follow the vendor workload manager documentation to drain processes running on compute nodes.

     1. For Slurm, see the `scontrol` man page.

-       Below are examples of how to drain nodes using `slurm`.
+       The following are examples of how to drain nodes using `slurm`.
 The list of nodes can be copy/pasted from the `sinfo` command for nodes in an `idle` state:

        ```bash
        scontrol update NodeName=nid[001001-001003,001005] State=DRAIN Reason="Shutdown"